-When I lived in in Chicago, my neighbors cooked real barbecue.
+When I lived in Chicago, my neighbors cooked real barbecue.
 Not the “sloppy joes” that passes for “barbecue” in Pennsylvania (where I live), or the 15-minutes-on-the grill treatment that most of us do at backyard cookouts.
 I’m talking about nice cuts of meat barbecued s-l-o-w-l-y to tasty perfection.

 An African American family originally from the South, my neighbors did it the right way.
 Their “barbecue day” began after breakfast, with a small charcoal fire in the big cooker, into which they placed pork, chicken, beef, sausage and hot dogs, all slathered in succulent sauce.